You’ve probably spotted some stains on your utensils and tried to scrub them off with your usual dish soap but they just won’t come out. So annoying!

-- 2. How to clean your silicone utensils
+- 4. How to clean your sofa like a professional

 Bleach can remove stains on clothes and utensils.
 Prepare a bleach and water solution to lift the stains super easy.
 Let the utensils soak in the solution for some time then wash.
 It works perfectly when removing stains from plastic containers especially.

 Add some lemon juice to a bowl of hot water and soak the stained utensil for a few hours or overnight.
 The next morning, wash them with dish soap and water.
 The natural acid in the lemon will eliminate the stains quickly.
 Lemon works well but they can be corrosive.
 Don’t let it sit too long in metallic utensils.

 It might be surprising but coke has some amazing stain removing properties.
 Get a bottle of coca cola and pour it into the affected utensil.
 Allow to soak for a few hours and then wash.
 The acids will loosen the stains so they’ll come off easily.
 It’s also great for polishing your steel pots and pans.
 Pour some of it on the utensil and polish using a piece of aluminum foil.
 That said, doesn’t it make you concerned why we still drink it if it’s strong enough to remove tough stains?
 Food for thought.

 Cornstarch is a good remedy for oil stains.
 Just mix a few spoonfuls of the powder into a bowl of water then mix it into a paste.
 Apply the paste on a clean cloth then rub the affected area or pour it directly into the stained dish.
 Wash and rinse with warm water once the stains are out.